openmindculture/wp_template/README.md

 To persist important content like example posts or pages, use the default WordPress exporter to save an XML export as `content.xml`, which will automatically be imported when setting up the local environment using `npm install`.
 The data might have to be installed manually when setting up a production environment.

 For the sake of simplicity, our example setup uses a single-file plugin and puts all styles directly into a single `style.css` file without using further `theme.css` or `theme.json` files, which we might want to use depending on the requirements for customizability.
+Likewise, [SASS / SCSS](https://sass-lang.com) support can be added if it makes life easier for the developer(s) involved.
+But as we already use PostCSS to control autorprefixing and [cssnano](https://cssnano.co) minification, we can also use it to support the latest and even upcoming CSS sytax like [native CSS nesting](https://www.w3.org/TR/css-nesting-1/) (TODO).

+TypeScript / ECMAScript transpilation can also be set up (TODO).
+In the current state of this template, any JavaScript code will be exportet exactly as it has been written, as the original example was focused on CSS development.

 ## Usage